Unsupervised deep learning model for fast energy layer pre-selection of delivery-efficient proton arc therapy plan optimization of nasopharyngeal carcinoma: Introduction

 Proton arc therapy (PAT) is an advanced and promising radiation therapy modality that combines the physical advantages of proton therapy with continuous rotational beam delivery.
 Since its initial introduction by Sandison et al.~\cite{sandison1997phantom} in 1997, PAT has seen renewed interest and technological advancement with the emergence of pencil beam scanning (PBS) and the development of Spot-Scanning Proton Arc Therapy (SPArc) by Ding et al.~\cite{ding2016spot} in 2016.
 Several studies have suggested that, in comparison to traditional methods like intensity-modulated proton therapy (IMPT), PAT may provide improved dose distribution~\cite{liu2021lung}, greater treatment robustness~\cite{liu2020improve, chang2020feasibility}, enhanced radio-biological effectiveness~\cite{bertolet2020proton, carabe2020radiobiological}, and a more streamlined treatment process~\cite{liu2020novel}.
 Clinical and simulation studies have since demonstrated PAT’s potential benefits across various tumor sites, including prostate, lung, breast, brain, and head and neck cancers~\cite{ding2018have, ding2019improving, liu2020improve, chang2020feasibility, li2018improve, seco2013proton, sanchez2016range}.

-A major approach to solve the PAT problem is to break it down into two steps: pre-selecting ELs in advance, then using the selected ELs to complete regular spot weight optimization~\cite{wuyckens2025proton}.
-A significant challenge to the clinical adoption of PAT lies in the optimization of energy layer (EL) sequences.
+A major approach to achieve the PAT planing optimization is to break it down into two steps: pre-selecting EL in advance, then using the selected EL to complete regular spot weight optimization~\cite{wuyckens2025proton}.
+In this approach, a significant challenge to the clinical adoption of PAT lies in the optimization of pre-selected energy layer (EL) sequences.
 In SPArc, the system is required to deliver protons at selected energy layers on each gantry angle.
 With hundreds of control points involved, frequent switching between energy layers can lead to substantial delays in treatment delivery.
 This is especially true for upward energy switches, which are time-intensive due to the magnetic hysteresis in the proton therapy system~\cite{gillin2010commissioning, zhu2010intensity, cao2014proton, van2015shortening, smith2009md}.
-Consequently, minimizing energy layer switching (ELS) time without compromising dosimetric quality has become a focus in PAT plan optimization.
+Consequently, minimizing energy layer switch (ELS) time without compromising dosimetric quality has become a focus in PAT plan optimization.